 As we wrote in our review, "it's got all the useful features of the Watch 6, but it's much cheaper, and thus one of the best smartwatches around."

 The SE comes with some top-end specs, a high-end design and a great range of features that you can't get on every other smartwatch right now.

 The battery life isn't the best on the market based on our tests, and there isn't an always-on display, but if you're after a great value for money choice for your next wrist companion you should opt for the Apple Watch SE.

 Read the full Apple Watch SE review

 Don't want something from either Samsung or Apple?
-The Fitbit Versa 3 may be best for your wrist, and this latest smartwatch from the company is one of the best wrist companions for those who want to focus on fitness features.
+The Fitbit Versa 3 may be best for your wrist, as this smartwatch from the company is one of the best wrist companions for those who want to focus on fitness features.

-There's built-in GPS, the design is comfortable to wear and the display is easy to view with a crisp image.
+There's built-in GPS, we found it comfortable to wear, and the display is easy to view with a crisp image.
 Like previous Fitbit smartwatches, this is mostly focused on fitness and won't be for everyone.